AntonSheinin/rutv-player-smart/replit.md

 Or run directly on emulator/physical device from Android Studio.

 **For Future Updates**:
-- Increment `versionCode` in app/build.gradle (currently: 4)
+- Increment `versionCode` in app/build.gradle (currently: 4, ready for 5 in v1.4)
-- Update `versionName` (currently: "1.3")
+- Update `versionName` (currently: "1.3", ready for "1.4")
-- Update APK filename in GitHub Actions workflow
+- Update APK filename in GitHub Actions workflow (rutv-debug-1.4.apk)
 - Keep `debug.keystore` file for consistent signing

 ## Playlist Support